newz2000/fullerton-project/README.md

 ## Road map

-Current version is 0.4.
+Current version is 0.4, released April 2nd 2013.
 It supports JSLint, Sass and JsTestDriver.
 It has been tested with Windows XP running Java 7, Mac OS 10.7 running Java 6 and Ubuntu 12.04 LTS running Java 6.

 ### History

  * v0.1 Create the project with example files, the basic scripts and principles
  * v0.2 Use jRuby to compile Sass
- * v0.3 Run the JSLint tool
+ * v0.3 Run the JSLint tool as part of the build
  * v0.4 Enable JS Test Driver

 ### Future

- * v0.5 Enable Closure compiler in build.sh
+ * v0.5 Enable Closure compiler in the build
  * v0.6 Shrink the size of the zip file and initial project (especially jruby)
  * v0.7 Enable command line parameters to enable only various steps, i.e. Run only the Sass build or JS Lint.
  * v0.8 Enable parameters to produce different kinds of output (i.e. debuggable css and/or js)